-Bidder or contractor warrants that he or she has not paid, and agrees not to pay, any bonus, commission, fee, or gratuity to any employee or official of the Judiciary for the purpose of obtaining any contract or award issued by the Judiciary.
-Bidder or contractor further warrants that no commission or other payment has been or will be received from or paid to any third party contingent on the award of any contract by the Judiciary, except as shall have been expressly communicated to the Judicial Purchasing Agent in writing prior to acceptance of the contract or award in question.
+Bidder or contractor warrants that he or she has not paid, and agrees not to pay, any bonus, commission, fee, or gratuity to any employee or official of the Judiciary for the purpose of obtaining any contractor award issued by the Judiciary.
+Bidder or contractor further warrants that no commission or other payment has been or will be received from or paid to any third-party contingent on the award of any contract by the Judiciary, except as shall have been expressly communicated to the Judicial Purchasing Agent in writing prior to acceptance of the contract or award in question.
 Subsequent discovery by the Judiciary of violation of or non-compliance with these provisions shall constitute sufficient cause for immediate termination of all outstanding contracts and suspension or debarment of the bidder(s) and/or contractor(s) involved.

-13. AWARDS
+13. AW ARDS

-Awards will be made with reasonable promptness and by written notice to the successful bidder (only); bids are considered to be irrevocable for a period of sixty (60) days following the bid opening unless expressly provided for to the contrary in the request, and may not be withdrawn during this period without the express written permission of the Judicial Purchasing Agent.
+Awards will be made with reasonable promptness and by written notice to the successful bidder (only); bids are considered to be irrevocable for a period of sixty (60) days following the bid opening unless expressly provided for to the contrary in the request and may not be withdrawn during this period without the express written permission of the Judicial Purchasing Agent.

-- a.
+a.
 Awards shall be made to the bidder(s) whose offer(s) constitutes the lowest responsive price offer (or lowest responsive price offer on an evaluated basis) for the item(s) in question or for the request as a whole, at the option of the Judiciary.
-The Judiciary reserves the right to determine those offers which are responsive to the request, or which otherwise serve its best interests. - b.
-The Judiciary reserves the right, before making any award, to initiate investigations as to whether or not the materials, equipment, supplies, qualifications, or facilities offered by the bidder meet the requirements set forth in the proposal and specification, and are ample and sufficient to insure the proper performance of the contract in the event of award.
+The Judiciary reserves the right to determine those offers which are responsive to the request, or which otherwise serve its best interests.

+b.
+The Judiciary reserves the right, before making any award, to initiate investigations as to whether or not the materials, equipment, supplies, qualifications, or facilities offered by the bidder meet the requirements set forth in the proposal and specification and are ample and sufficient to insure the proper performance of the contract in the event of award.
 If, upon such examination, it is found that the conditions of the proposal are not complied with or that articles or equipment proposed to be furnished do not meet the requirements called for, or that the qualifications or facilities are not satisfactory, the Judiciary may reject such a bid.
 It is distinctly understood, however, that nothing in the foregoing shall mean or imply that it is obligatory upon the Judiciary to make any examinations before awarding a contract; and it is further understood that if such examination is made, it in no way relieves the contractor from fulfilling all requirements and conditions of the contract.

-- c.
-Qualified or conditional offers which impose limitations of the bidder's liability or modify the requirements of the bid, offers for alternate specifications, or offers which are made subject to different terms and conditions than those specified by the Judiciary may, at the option of the Judiciary, be: - 1. rejected as being non-responsive; or - 2. set aside in favor of the Judiciary's terms and conditions (with the consent of the bidder); or - 3. accepted, where the Judicial Purchasing Agent determines that such acceptance best serves the interests of the Judiciary.
+c.
+Qualified or conditional offers which impose limitations of the bidder's liability or modify the requirements of the bid, offers for alternate specifications, or offers which are made subject to different terms and conditions than those specified by the Judiciary may, at the option of the Judiciary, be:

+1. rejected as being non-responsive; or

+2. set aside in favor of the Judiciary's terms and conditions (with the consent of the bidder); or d.
+Bids submitted in pencil, or which do not bear an original signature, in ink, by an owner or authorized agent thereof, will not be accepted.

+3. accepted, where the Judicial Purchasing Agent determines that such acceptance best serves the interests of the Judiciary.